 Façade renovations, landscape enhancements, and interior building renovations are just a few of the critical projects Facilities Services crews will tackle during the 2017 summer construction season.
-Click to view the campus map, which provides specifics on for each 2017 summer construction project.

 Key updates on major projects include:

 - Renovations continue for the Department of Computer Science and the Computation Institute's vibrant new home in the John Crerar Library building, as well as renovated library spaces to provide a range of research services for faculty and students on campus.
 Combined, these efforts will transform the building into an exciting campus hub for collaboration, instruction, research and support, especially around computing and data science.

 - The Stevanovich Institute on the Formation of Knowledge (SIFK) is planned for completion in summer 2017, with vibrant landscaping taking place this summer to truly enhance the site.
 The existing building contains 7,450- square-feet, with a proposed addition re-envisioned for the Institute which will function as a research laboratory and incubator for University of Chicago faculty and visiting scholars, as well as, doctoral and post-doctoral scholars associated with the program.
 The building is a complete renovation, and passersby can certainly take in the magnitude.